 SINGLE PARENT/DISPLACED HOMEMAKER AND SEX EQUITY GRANTS are vocational education grants for men and women that supply funds for single parents, displaced homemakers, homemakers, and persons wanting careers not traditionally associated with their sex, e.g., nursing for males and electronics for females.
-Interested students should contact the Focus on Women Program at 313-845-9629.
+Interested students should contact Student Outreach and

+Support Services at 313-845-9629.